Bambi-1942

 During the film’s famous gut-wrenching scene, tragedy occurs, and violence disrupts the peaceful forest, leaving Bambi alone, lost, and devastated, forced into a cruel world of tragedy, realism, and responsibility.

-The scene gets to me every time as we see the pain and the harshness of what life is like for the sweet deer, to say nothing of the other animals in the forest- namely, Thumper (a rabbit), and Flower (a young Skunk).
+The scene gets to me every time as we see the pain and the harshness of life for the sweet deer, to say nothing of the other animals in the forest- namely, Thumper (a rabbit), and Flower (a young Skunk).

-To counterbalance the dark tone of the film, Disney successfully adds cheerful scenes of the animals dancing and co-mingling with each other- as one community.
+To counterbalance the darkness of the film, Disney successfully adds cheerful scenes of the animals dancing and co-mingling with each other- as one community.

 There is also a sweet romance offered between Bambi and Faline.

 To watch the film and listen to the musical score is to experience sheer beauty.
-The music makes the film powerful- its classical and operatic elements are gorgeous and will elicit emotions for sure.
+The music makes the film powerful- its classical and operatic elements are gorgeous and will elicit emotions.

 In the end, the circle of life takes place.
 Bambi becomes the Great Prince of the Forest, replacing his father as the protector.
 Now all grown up with two tiny babies of his own, he must protect his family and friends.